micro-lc/post-channel/README.md

 # Post Channel

-This library offers a communication channel that enables serializable data transmission among different agents (e.g. an `iframe` and its parent web page).
+This library offers a communication channel that enables serializable data transmission among different agents overcoming hard boundaries (e.g. an `iframe` and its parent web page).

 The `PostChannel` provides a synchronized communication channel via `SYN-ACK` strategy.